segmentio/segment-docs/src/privacy/faq.md

 Only Workspace Owners can access the portal.

-### Which Segment plan types get access to the Privacy Portal?
+### Which Segment plan types include access to the Privacy Portal?

-All Segment plans have access to the Privacy Portal, because we believe data privacy should be a right, not an add-on.
+All Segment plans include access to the Privacy Portal.
+Data privacy is a fundamental Segment feature, not an add-on.

 ### If I block data at the Source level, can I reverse it or get that data back using Segment's Data Replay feature?